SBRG/ssbio/docs/instructions/fatcat.rst

 .. note:: These instructions were created on an Ubuntu 17.04 system.

 #.
+Make sure Java is installed on your system and can be run with the command ``java``
-Download the Java port of FATCAT from the `jFATCAT download page`_, under the section "Older file downloads" with the filename "protein-comparison-tool\_<DATE>.tar.gz"
+#.
+Download the Java port of FATCAT from the `jFATCAT download page`_, under the section "Older file downloads" with the filename ``protein-comparison-tool\_<DATE>.tar.gz``, with the most recent date.
 #.
 Extract it to a place where you store software